 Date of this Version

 Rathod, Sujit D.; Li, Tan; Klausner, Jeffery D.; Hubbard, Alan; Reingold, Arthur L.; and Madhivanan, Purnima, "Logic regression-derived algorithms for syndromic management of vaginal infections" (2015).
-Departments of Biostatistics.
+Department of Biostatistics Faculty Publications.
 6.

 This Item is protected by copyright and/or related rights.
 You are free to use this Item in any way that is permitted by the copyright and related rights legislation that applies to your use.
 For other uses you need to obtain permission from the rights-holder(s).